acushner-xaxis/misty_py/README.md

 await api.ws.unsubscribe(SubType.self_state)
 ```

-##### `EventCallback`
+##### EventCallback

-object that combines a callback with an event.
+- object that combines a callback with an event.

-when the callback returns a truthy value, the event will be set. useful for figuring out when something's done
+- when the callback returns a truthy value, the event will be set.
+- useful for figuring out when something's done
+- works great as a handler for subscribing to messages

 ```python
 # example of waiting for an audio file with a certain name to complete playing